Harley, stung by tariffs, shifts some production overseas

 Harley-Davidson will not raise its prices to avert “an immediate and lasting detrimental impact” on sales in Europe, it said.
 It will instead absorb a significant amount of the cost in the near term.
 It anticipates the cost for the rest of the year to be approximately $30 million to $45 million.

-Harley-Davidson said that shifting targeted production from the U.S. to international facilities could take at least nine to 18 months to be completed.
+Harley-Davidson said that shifting targeted production from the United States to international facilities could take at least nine to 18 months to be completed.

 The company is already struggling with falling sales.
 In January, it said it would consolidate its Kansas City, Missouri, plant into its York, Pennsylvania, facility.
 U.S. motorcycle sales peaked at more than 1.1 million in 2005 but then plummeted during the recession.